gregja/zdogXperiments/README.md

 (*7) inspired by this tutorial : https://observablehq.com/@sw1227/calabi-yau-manifold-3d

 (*8) inspired by the book : "Foundation HTML5 Animation with JavaScript" of Billy Lamberta and Keith Peters (ed.
 Apress), http://lamberta.github.io/html5-animation/

+(*9) you'll find different links (docs and tutorials) in the beginning of the JS code

 ------------------